Solution Architect: Processes, Role Description, Responsibilities, and Certifications

 - Analyzing and optimizing technology and business processes;

-- Managing implementation; and
+- Managing implementations of cloud architecture; and

 - Ensuring solution and operations reliability.